BillyBag2/turicreate-docker/README.md

 # turicreate-docker

-## Building image for the first time.
+## Building docker image billybag2/turicreate for the first time.
 ```
 cd docker
 docker build -t billybag2/turicreate:latest .
 ```
-## Running image for the first time to create container.
+## Running the docker image for the first time to create docker container "tc".
 ```
 docker run -it --name tc billybag2/turicreate
 ```
-## Starting the created container ofter exiting.
+## Starting the created docker container "tc" after it has exited.
 ```
 docker start -i tc
 ```

-## Using container with a command.
+## Using the docker container tc with a command.
 The default command takes you to the venv.
 If you overide the command then include using the virtual ennv in the custom command.
 ```
 cd /venv && source bin/activate && <my custom command>
 ```
- ## Using container without virtualenv
+ ## Using the docker container tc without virtualenv
  To not enter the virtualenv start the container with the command
   ```bash```